How to Create Your Writer's Business Plan

 When you just need to talk to someone else in this world who gets this whole writing thing (regarding how sometimes you feel crazy talking to your characters as real people, or how it really really sucks when you get rejected, or how you just don't want to work on your novel but you know you should),

 it's amazing to have a fellow writer to turn to who can hear you out and share your feelings.
 Make a plan to connect with more writers.
 We're all in this crazy journey together, and we should work together to reach our goals.
 (Again, #WritingCommunity).

 You can connect with writers in your town by finding local writer's groups, MeetUps, or even open-mic nights.

 The beautiful thing about the internet is that you don't have to find writers in your town, because you can talk with writers all over the world from the comfort of your own couch.
 You can find writers on social media using various hashtags, Facebook groups exclusively for writers, Twitter chats where you can discuss writing weekly, and online writing communities for feedback.

 Make a plan to participate in the writing community.
 Say "hello" to a writer you admire, or one that you don't know at all.
 Make some writing friends.
 We can do this, together!

 Armed with your Writer's Business Plan, you will have set yourself up for writerly success.
 You know what you want, where you're going, how you're going to get there, and how you're going to improve yourself as a writer (and human!) along the way.

 If you haven't already, don't forget to get started with your Writer's Business Plan with the free workbook!
-Get it below, or in the club!
+Get it below!